GispoCoding/eis_toolkit/CONTRIBUTING.md

 Module names come from the names of the .py files containing function declarations.
 You will need to create a new python file for each functionality.
 The name of the file containing the function declaration(s) for providing the functionality will be essentially the same as the function’s name but instead of the basic form we will be using –ing form.

-> Try to create modules in a way that each module contains only one functionality.
+- Try to create modules in a way that each module contains only one functionality.
 Split this functionality into two function declarations: one for external use and one (the core functionality) for internal use.
 See e.g. implementation of [clipping functionality](./eis_toolkit/raster_processing/clipping.py) for reference.

 3. Functions

 Name each function according to what it is supposed to do.
 Try to express the purpose as simplistic as possible.
 In principle, each function should be creted for executing one task.
 We prefer modular structure and low hierarchy by trying to avoid nested function declarations.
 It is highly recommended to call other functions for executing sub tasks.

-**Example (packages, modules & functions).** Create a function which clips a raster file with polygon -> name the function as clip.
+**Example (packages, modules & functions):**

+Create a function which clips a raster file with polygon -> name the function as clip.
 Write this function declaration into a new python file with name clipping.py inside of the eis_toolkit/eis_toolkit/raster_processing folder.

 4. Classes